Skip to main content

 Jimmy Sjölund

 Jimmy Sjölund is an organisational transformation expert with extensive experience sparking change at large, multinational companies.
 As Principal Agile Practitioner at Red Hat, he’s focused on creating organisational improvements and improving team excellence through agile and lean workflows.
 He’s published articles and book chapters on topics like work visualization techniques, asynchronous collaboration, and leading through open principles and behaviors.
 Jimmy is a seasoned public speaker at several conferences, including Agila Sverige, ScanAgile, All Things Open, and more.
-He serves as an Ambassador for the Open Organization project and community.
+He serves as an Ambassador for the Open Organization project and community and is a maintainer of the Open Decision Framework.